 Rheumatoid arthritis (RA) is a chronic joint inflammation, which most often affects small joints of hands and feet, but may damage other joints as well, and cause inflammation in the internal organs.
 Rheumatoid arthritis damages joints, causing problems with coping in life and leading to rapid loss of working ability.
 Joint changes characteristic of rheumatoid arthritis become apparent up to six months after the beginning of inflammatory processes in the joints.
 The disease causes pain, swelling and stiffness in joints and leads to progressive loss of function.

-Fibromyalgia is composed of the words fibro, which means “connective tissue”, and myalgia, which means „muscle pain”.
 Fibromyalgia is a condition where the patient has unexplained pain in muscles, tendons and other structures of connective tissue.
 Most often, fibromyalgia affects middle-aged women – in this group the prevalence of the disease is 5%.
 In elderly people, fibromyalgia is much less common and in children and adolescents it is rare.
 The disease is benign, but causes serious discomfort to the patients.
 The treatment of fibromyalgia is directed at alleviating the symptoms as there is no curative treatment.
 Fibromyalgia is a disease, which is diagnosed by means of clinical examination and excluding other pain-causing diseases.

 Systemic lupus erythematosus (lupus, SLE) is an autoimmune disease whereby the immune system is misdirected and attacks healthy cells, tissues and organs.
 The results are visible almost all over the body.
 The reasons for lupus are not known, but genetic predisposition surely plays a role.
 Most often, SLE affects fertile women; in many cases the disease becomes apparent or gets worse during pregnancy.